Jobs at Stake as Amtrak Looks to Buy 28 New Trains for Acela Express

 Acela Express ridership is up seven percent over last year and the number of daily trips on Acela has topped 14,000 on 25 occasions so far in the current fiscal year.

 The RPF comes five months after Amtrak put into service the first of 70 new Siemens electric locomotives assembled at its rail manufacturing plant in Sacramento, Calif.
-(See above for a speech by Rep. John Garamendi, D-Calif., about those trains.)
+(See video above for a speech by Rep. John Garamendi, D-Calif., about those trains.)

 Last month Amtrak and the California High-Speed Rail Authority called off plans for a joint bidding process to buy new trains because their specifications were too different.